gcotelli/RenoirSt/docs/tutorial/Tutorial - Part I.md

 #### Constants

 A lot of values for CSS properties are just keyword constants.
-This support is provided by the class `CssConstants`.
+This support is provided by the classes `CssConstants` and `CssFontConstants`.

 ```smalltalk
 CascadingStyleSheetBuilder new